 Aim 3: In the mammalian lung the first line of defense is the mucosal lining of the airways.
 This contains soluble effector molecules which help eradicate foreign bodies.
 One such molecule is SP-D which has anti-microbial properties and can regulate the immune response.
 SP-D will be one of the first effector molecules to interact with this pathogenic fungus and has been shown to help with its survival.
 I would like to investigate the binding of this molecule to C. neoformans to elucidate what changes occur in the gene expression during this event.

-I will measure mRNA processing using RT-qPCR and further analyze with RNA-seq.
+To address each of these aims, I will measure mRNA processing during exposure to these conditions using RT-qPCR and further analyze with RNA-seq.
 Measuring the intermediate step between genes and proteins effectively bridges the gap between the genetic code and functional proteins.
 The number of transcripts can be quantified to provide information on the amount of gene activity under a given set of circumstances.

 Word count: 335 (350)